-His theory is absurd and offensive, but variations of it are still accepted today.
-An ambitious woman may be characterized as unfeminine or vicious.
-A man exhibiting identical traits may be praised for his business acumen and strength.
+In 1924, Sigmund Freud suggested menstruation reminded women of their inferiority and inflamed them toward revenge.
+Let that nonsense sink in for a moment.
+His theory is absurd and offensive, but we still accept variations of it today.
+We may characterize an ambitious woman as unfeminine or vicious.
+We may praise a man exhibiting identical traits for his business acumen and strength.
 Make no mistake, even in the 21st Century women are still competing on an uneven playing field.

-“We hate to send a woman to the penitentiary; we hate to electrocute or hang women.
-We think its the wrong thing to do.
-We have to admire Al Smith, when Ruth Snyder was convicted of killing the husband of this other woman.
-Al Smith didn’t given her a reprieve and allowed her to go to her electrocution, as she should have gone.
-Many women have been convicted of murder, but it is only very rarely that women are hung or electrocuted for committing murder.”
+In his 1931 criminology course, Dr. Paul E. Bowers said, “We hate to send a woman to the penitentiary, we hate to electrocute or hang women.
+We think it’s the wrong thing to do.
+Many women have been convicted of murder, but it is only rarely that women are hung or electrocuted for committing murder.”

 Tehachapi, Cal., Apr.
 30 —

-Nestled in a range of snow covered mountains, eight and one-half miles from the nearest town, is California’s home for forgotten women.
+Nestled in a range of snow-covered mountains, eight and one-half miles from the nearest town, is California’s home for forgotten women.

-Here are Clara Phillips, the celebrated “Hammer Murderer”; Louise Peete, Nellie Madison, Josephine Valenti, Anna De Ritas, Burmah White and 140 others who ignored man-made laws and are spending long, long years in a miniature city of their own.
+Here is Clara Phillips, the celebrated “Hammer Murderer”; Louise Peete, Nellie Madison, Josephine Valenti, Anna De Ritas, Burmah White and 140 others who ignored man-made laws and are spending long, long years in a miniature city of their own.

-Ruler of this city surrounded by a high wire fence is Miss Josephine Jackson, deputy warden, who works directly under orders from the head of the state prison at San Quentin, Warden James B. Holohan.
+Ruler of this city surrounded by a high wire fence is Miss Josephine Jackson, deputy warden, who works under orders from the head of the state prison at San Quentin, James B. Holohan.

 For 18 years she has been employed in California prisons, and for 18 years she has been caring for women whom the state has tagged “bad” and sent away to do penance behind prison walls.